olvaffe/olv-notes/graphics/apps/deqp.md

   - it then validates that ESOs are at most 50% slower than pipeline regarding cpu overhead

+## Test Case: `dEQP-VK.synchronization.timeline_semaphore.wait.poll_signal_from_device`

+- `PollTestInstance`
+- it creates 1 `VkFence` and 100 timeline `VkSemaphore`
+- `deviceSignal` is called 100 times to signal the semaphores to different values
+  - the fence is used to wait for the last submit

 ## Test Case: `dEQP-GLES31.functional.copy_image.mixed.viewclass_128_bits_mixed.rgba32ui_srgb8_alpha8_astc_4x4_khr.texture2d_to_texture2d`

 - `CopyImageTests::init` calls `addCopyTests`